How does Driven assembly grease compare with graphite-based products?

-The only way ZDDP will have cause issues with oxygen sensors is if the engine has moderate to high oil consumption.
-If oil consumption is low, then the ZDDP will not effect oxygen sensors.
+The only way ZDDP will cause issues with oxygen sensors is if the engine has moderate to high oil consumption.
+If oil consumption is low, then the ZDDP will not affect oxygen sensors.

 Other than MX1, are any of the other Driven oils OK to use with wet clutches?